AhmadAbdullah223841/Excel_Project_Data_Analytics/README.md

 ![1_Salary_Dashboard_Final_Dashboard](https://github.com/user-attachments/assets/df01e9be-4004-4250-b047-73a005de4e92)

 ## Salary Analysis
-A a former job seeker,I've been surprised by the lack of data exploring the most optimal jobs and skills at the data science market.
+As a former job seeker,I've been surprised by the lack of data exploring the most optimal jobs and skills at the data science market.
 I set out to understand what skills top employers request and how to land more pay.
 [Check out my work here]()